-Inks & Scribbles – Final Branding Project
+Inks & Scribbles

-What I did
+What I worked on

-- Created mock up images
+- Mock images

 Name of Brand

-The next step in the process is coming up with a logo for the brand!
-From the get-go, the brand archetype had to be an artist/creator.
+After confirming the store’s name & tagline, I worked on designing a logo to match the theme.
+Since a stationery store is a creative zone, I knew the brand archetype had to be an artist/creator.
 I wanted the entire vibe of the brand to be: imaginative, creative, DIY, messy, expressive, trial & error, and fun.
 With these keywords in mind, I sketched over 40 thumbnails for potential logo ideas.

 Simultaneously perfecting the logomark, I selected the color scheme.
 Using the artist archetype as my backbone, I wanted to have a color scheme that was flexible, bold, and able to transform.
-Personally, I’m not afraid of bold color choices – or even clashes – so I tried to select colors that were bright and coehsive.
+Personally, I’m not afraid of bold color choices – or even clashes – so I tried to select colors that were bright and cohesive.
 I learned this is a difficult process and spent a lot of time selecting the colors.
 The slideshow below shows the countless color combinations as well as my notes on the color scheme.

 To add to the fun and artistic atmosphere, I wanted to create DIY-style illustrations of example objects that will be sold in the store.
 These illustrations would be used for marketing materials, stickers, and could be expanded upon in the future.